 - A laundry service will be offered once during the week.

-- All NYDS venues are smokefree zones, this includes the school grounds
+- All NYDS venues are smoke- and vape-free zones, this includes the Hereworth school grounds.

-- No alcohol, cigarettes, or illegal substances are premitted.
+- No alcohol, cigarettes, or illegal substances are permitted.
 This includes during meal breaks and applies to all students, regardless of age.

 - Meal times will be posted, you are required to fill in the sign-out book if you are unable to be there on time.

-- Boarders will have access to the Dormitories, Ablutions and Dining Room, ALL other areas of Hereworth School are out of bounds.
+- Students will have access to the Dormitories, Ablutions and Dining Room.
+ALL other areas of Hereworth School are out of bounds.

 - The Dormitory will be locked during the school day to protect your property.
 A duty supervisor will be available for emergency access only.

-- A curfew will be set to accommodate Drama School evening functions.
+- A curfew will be set to accommodate NYDS evening functions.
 All students are required to be back at the hostel in time for the curfew.

 - No student will be allowed to stay elsewhere overnight unless prior arrangement has been made by parents.